Ugh! (video game): Gameplay

 The game features a caveman who, in order to appeal to his beloved future mate, controls a stone-age muscle-powered helicopter, picking up passengers and flying them to the desired location for money.
 The player must venture through 69 levels, and must evade natural obstacles as well as hostile Dinosaurs and "Birds" (actually pterosaurs).
 Collisions with obstacles, hard landings and touching obstacles with the helicopter's rotor inflict damage to the helicopter.
 Also, powering the helicopter exhausts the pilot, which may be recovered by picking up fruits knocked off a Tree with a Stone.
 Stone may be also dropped on a hostile monster, knocking it out for a short time.

 There is a cooperative simultaneous two player mode.

-The game keeps tracks of the player's progress using level codes; the codes for single player levels are Christian Death song titles, the two-player codes are song titles by Current 93.
+The game keeps tracks of the player's progress using level codes; the codes for single player levels are Christian Death song titles, while the two-player codes are song titles by Current 93.